bitfield/gotestdox/README.md

 Some more advanced ways to use `gotestdox`:

+## Exit status

+If there are any test failures, `gotestdox` will report exit status 1.

+## Colour

+`gotestdox` indicates a passing test with a “✔” emoji, and a failing test with an “x”.
+These are displayed as green and red respectively, using the [`color`](https://github.com/fatih/color) library, which automagically detects if it's talking to a colour-capable terminal.

+If not (for example, when you redirect output to a file), or if the [`NO_COLOR`](https://no-color.org/) environment variable is set to any value, colour output will be disabled.

 ## Test flags and arguments

 `gotestdox`, with no arguments, will run the command `go test -json` and process its output.